 Google has adopted the latter into the latest version of its Chromecast app, but doesn't have near the amount of channels Roku has.
 If you're looking for full-size streaming device with access to any and every streaming service, Roku can't be beat.
 If you're looking for a 4K solution to putting audio and video on your TV, however, Chromecast Ultra is the way to go.

-Chromecast Ultra vs. Apple TV: Apple TV, like Amazon's streamer, favors its own ecosystem, at least in terms of hardware.
+Chromecast Ultra vs. Apple TV 4K: The Apple TV 4K, like Amazon's streamer, favors its own ecosystem, at least in terms of hardware.
 On the software side of things, Apple opened up its app store to every developer for the first time in the history of its home entertainment device, making it a bit more well-rounded than the Chromecast.
-It also includes a new remote and an 802.11ac antenna, identical to the one found in the new Chromecast.
-That said, Apple TV costs a whopping $149 (about £96, AU$200) and doesn’t do 4K or HDR.
+It also includes a new remote and support for 4K and HDR, though at $179 / £179 it's a lot more expensive than a Chromecast Ultra.

-That said, for all the positives here there’s still a few lingering issues.
-The first is its price – $69 (£69 or about AU$90).
-It offers a heck of alot for that sticker price, but it feels like less of a value here than the $35 (£30, AU$49) Chromecast does considering that it shares nearly all of the same functionality and feature set.
+That said, for all the positives here, there are still a few lingering issues.
+The first is its price – $69 / £69.
+It offers a heck of alot for that sticker price, but it feels like less of a value here than the $35 / £30 Chromecast does considering that it shares nearly all of the same functionality and feature set.

 That's due, in fair amount, to the fact that Chromecast really doesn't come with any modern conveniences – both Roku's Streaming Stick and Amazon's Fire TV Stick offer a remote and have a centralized user interface.

-At the end of the day, though, there’s little reason not to buy a Chromecast Ultra if you’re a 4K TV owner.
-The minor inconveniences are just that – minor.
-For the most part Chromecast Ultra is an exceptionally smart, powerful and fast streaming in a device the size of a wafer.
-There’s not as much benefit for the 1080p crowd, but for 4K TV owners, it’s hard to find a device that offers as much as Chromecast Ultra for the price.
+For the most part the Chromecast Ultra offers exceptionally smart, powerful and fast streaming in a device the size of a wafer.
+There's not as much benefit for the 1080p crowd, but for 4K TV owners, it's hard to find a device that offers as much as Chromecast Ultra for the price.